Reducing crime and anti-social behaviour

 Everyone in Brighton & Hove has a right to feel safe.

-The Partnership Community Safety team can support you in dealing with crime and community safety issues.
-We have dedicated staff working in the areas of racist and religiously motivated incidents and crimes, LGBT hate crime, disability hate crime, domestic violence and anti-social behaviour and harassment.
+Brighton & Hove City Council is working alongside partner agencies to address crime and community safety issues.
+We have dedicated staff working in the areas of racist and religiously motivated incidents and crimes, LGBT hate incidents and crimes, disability hate incidents and crimes, domestic violence and anti-social behaviour.
 Where appropriate, we will also signpost and refer to other services.

 If you’ve experienced any form of hate or anti-social behaviour, please do report it.
 We will listen to you and take you seriously.